Hendrix-CS/csci285/labs/pandas.md

 2. There is a section in the metadata called "Data Quality".
 Is there anything in that section that the user of this data may want to be aware of?
 Add that to your data dictionary section.

 ### 1.2: Grokking & (lightly) transforming the data
+Now you should upload the data to Kaggle.
+On the right-hand side of the notebook, find the *Input* section, then click *Upload*, and finally **New Dataset**.
+Pick the .csv file for the trout data and give it a name.
+This should make the data available to you in the notebook under the */kaggle/input/* directory.

 Load the data into a `pandas.DataFrame` and begin exploring its contents.

 1. What is the shape of the data (how many rows, how many columns)?